-It can be difficult for some healthcare companies to take this on board, especially if they have been in the business for a long time, and have never needed to brand themselves before.
-Understanding what has changed and why is complicated, but the bottom line is that healthcare companies cannot afford to remain anonymous behind the drug name, and need to start cultivating relationships with their customers.
+It can be difficult for some healthcare companies to take this on board, especially if they have been in the business for a long time and have never needed to brand themselves before.
+Understanding what has changed and why is complicated, but the bottom line is that healthcare companies cannot afford to remain anonymous behind the drug name and need to start cultivating relationships with their customers.

 Of course, branding isn’t everything when it comes to healthcare.
 Many people will choose based on convenience and what their insurance will cover – you cannot win every fight.
 However, in today’s world, with new technology allowing users access to reviews and ratings online, most companies cannot afford to ignore their brand image for long.
-Here are some of the reasons that good branding is essential to healthcare companies, and how companies can create strong brands.
+Here are some reasons that good branding is essential to healthcare companies and how companies can create strong brands.

 1) Seek To Establish Trust

 This is even truer in the healthcare industry.
-Many of the products being retailed are intended to be ingested, and often people are administering them to their children, so it’s absolutely crucial that they feel they can trust the brand they are buying from.
+Many of the retailed products are intended to be ingested, and often people are administering them to their children, so it’s absolutely crucial that they feel they can trust the brand they are buying from.
 They need to know that the ingredients list is accurate, that the drugs used have been tested in relevant trials, and that no contamination can have occurred.
 Even for external medication such as bandages, customers want to know that they can rely on the product.
 Healthcare steps in when consumers are at their most vulnerable, so establishing trust and reliability is essential.

-Good branding can create trust by demonstrating to customers that the branded company does fulfill their promises.
+Good branding can create trust by demonstrating to customers that the branded company does fulfill its promises.
 Companies can reassure their customers about their products with statistics from independently-run trials, and they can offer detailed information about their processes.
-Giving customers a better understanding of what they are buying and how it will work helps to maximize their trust.
+Giving customers a better understanding of what they are buying and how it will work helps maximize their trust.

 2) Utilize Logos

 “A logo is instantly recognizable, which is why it is such a powerful tool when it comes to brand recognition.
 It can be easily located on a shelf, and customers don’t need to spend time searching for it, so they are less likely to get distracted by other brands or cheaper/better offers.
-Ensure your logo is eye-catching and very identifiable for maximum effect” says Kristen Cude, a Health writer at Brit Student and Writemyx.
+Ensure your logo is eye-catching and very identifiable for maximum effect,” says Kristen Cude, a Health writer at Brit Student and Writemyx.

 3) Enhance Internal Consistency